 The Nomadic Archivists Project (NAP) is an initiative that partners with organizations, institutions, and individuals to establish, preserve, and enhance collections that explore the global Black experience.

 Our central objective is to archive local histories from a grassroots perspective.
 NAP does not subscribe to the philosophy that curation and archiving should stem from the mission of traditional repositories.
 We believe in flexibility and the freedom to choose the path to archiving one's creative endeavors, political advocacy, family, and history.
 NAP believes in equitable partnerships that arise from the needs of the community.
 We are dedicated to developing archival literacy in audiences unfamiliar with the process of identifying, collecting, and preserving cultural heritage.

 For inquiries about archival projects, keynote addresses, speaking engagements, seminars, and workshops, please contact us.

-Along with being the co-founder of the Nomadic Archivists Project, I am the Director of the Department of Rare Books, Special Collections, and Preservation (RBSCP) at the University of Rochester, and was previously the Special Collections Archivist for Discovery and Access and Curator of modern literature and publishers, human rights and social justice, and local LGBTQ history and culture.
-My background and interests have always been in special collections, especially working to develop and preserve materials that highlight the cultural, social, and political history of people of African descent.
+Along with being the co-founder of the Nomadic Archivists Project, I am the Director of the Department of Rare Books, Special Collections, and Preservation (RBSCP) at the University of Rochester.
+Before becoming the department head, I was the Special Collections Archivist for Discovery and Access and Curator of modern literature and publishers, human rights and social justice, and local LGBTQ history and culture.

-Over the past decade, I have worked in the Manuscripts, Archives, and Rare Books Division at the Schomburg Center for Research in Black Culture, New York Public Library, the Department of Semitic and Egyptian Languages and Literature and its Institute of Christian Oriental Research (ICOR) at Catholic University, the African and Middle Eastern Division at the Library of Congress, and the Warren M. Robbins Library at the Smithsonian's National Museum of African Art.
+During my career in this field, I have worked in the Manuscripts, Archives, and Rare Books Division at the Schomburg Center for Research in Black Culture (New York Public Library), the Department of Semitic and Egyptian Languages and Literature, and its Institute of Christian Oriental Research (ICOR) at Catholic University, the African and Middle Eastern Division at the Library of Congress, and the Warren M. Robbins Library at the Smithsonian's National Museum of African Art.

 Steven G. Fullwood